This post was updated on April 5, 2022

 But there is hope and to keep your new deck looking new and lasting for many years to come, you merely have to take care of it.
 Weather and elements like moisture and fading UV rays are a new deck’s biggest enemy.
 So the goal of keeping a deck looking good is to provide it with some protection.

-Some deck owners are under the false impression that “pressure treated” means the wood has already been treated from weather.
+Some deck owners are under the false impression that “pressure-treated” means the wood has already been treated from the weather.
 The truth is that the chemical treatment added to pine is to deter bugs and insects from eating the wood.
 There is no water repellency or sun blocking treatment in the wood whatsoever.
-So let’s be clear, new pressure treated decks still need to be treated with a water repellant wood stain.
+So let’s be clear, new pressure treated decks still need to be treated with a water-repellant wood stain.

 Staining a new deck is much different than staining an old deck.
 Older wood is drier and very porous.
-It will absorb most any type of wood stain and be adequately protected.
-New pressure treated pine on the other hand has higher moisture content and therefore is much denser making deck stain penetration more difficult.
+It will absorb almost any type of wood stain and be adequately protected.
+New pressure-treated pine, on the other hand, has higher moisture content and therefore is much denser making deck stain penetration more difficult.

-You want to allow a newer deck to age because initially the moisture content is entirely too high.
+You want to allow a newer deck to age because initially, the moisture content is entirely too high.
 Trapping moisture in the wood by staining it too soon is not good.
-Once the deck has dried for 3-6 months, and has moisture content of 12% or less, it is ready for stain.
+Once the deck has dried for 3-6 months and has a moisture content of 12% or less, it is ready for stain.

-When looking for the best stain for new pressure treated decks choose a formula that is specifically designed to penetrate the dense surface such as the exotic hardwood stains.
+When looking for the best stain on new pressure-treated decks choose a formula that is specifically designed to penetrate the dense surface such as Armstrong Clark Stains.
 The new pressure treated deck stain needs to penetrate well to be effective.
 A stain that lacks in performance will remain on the surface and will be prone to peeling.